 A mews house in north London on five levels.
-In the basement of this modern home there is the children's room, a guest room, utility room and a shower room.
+In the basement of this modern home (opens in new tab) there is the children's room (opens in new tab), a guest room (opens in new tab), utility room (opens in new tab) and a shower room (opens in new tab).
 On the upper ground floor sits the main bedroom and ensuite bathroom.
 On the first floor there is the kitchen, study and a loo, while the living area and another loo is on the second floor above which is a roof terrace.

 As you walk through the modest entrance hall (pictured top), there’s little more than a discreet stairway to entice you to explore further.
 But take those few steps upwards and a whole wealth of gorgeousness awaits.

 This north London mews home hidesa surprising amount of space.

 And while the configuration of the house is upside down, with the living area on the top floor, the wall of windows boasts an incredible view of the skyline.

 The design is owed to interior designer Jo Berryman (opens in new tab), who came on board initially to transform the basement from two ensuite bedrooms into one big space for children to play.
 The basement redesign was such a success that it seemed mad not to use her for the rest of the house.

 The 12-month revamp experience was a tight, efficient process, andwhat remains is a spectacularly beautiful home that’s both comfortable and indulgent.

 The huge black and white artwork and Arco floor lamp were left by the previous owners.